-Tick the "All Punctuation Resets Abb" checkbox if you want to expand abbreviations even when you type them straight after a punctuation mark.
+Enable this option if you want TypeIt4Me to expand abbreviations even when they are typed immediately after a punctuation mark.

-Please note: the three "Extras" options may have undesirable side effects in certain exceptional circumstances.
+Important note: the three "Extras" options may have undesirable side effects in certain exceptional circumstances.
 The bottom line is: if they work for you, turn them on.
 If you are unhappy with their behaviour, just turn them off.
 They're entirely optional.

-2.15.4 Autocorrect
+2.15.4 AutoCorrect